vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 Above, we will _always_ ship traces to the configured collector.
 Collectors are the means which traces can arrive to our trace server (like OpenZipkin).

-Spring Cloud Sleuth supports several traces sending strategies that are controlled through the `spring.zipkin.sender.type` property in [ZipkinSenderProperties](https://github.com/spring-cloud/spring-cloud-sleuth/blob/6ce9a43f462b1695ac78867eae652f61778a93cb/spring-cloud-sleuth-autoconfigure/src/main/java/org/springframework/cloud/sleuth/autoconfig/zipkin2/ZipkinSenderProperties.java).
+Spring Cloud Sleuth supports several traces transport strategies that are configured through the `spring.zipkin.sender.type` property in [ZipkinSenderProperties](https://github.com/spring-cloud/spring-cloud-sleuth/blob/6ce9a43f462b1695ac78867eae652f61778a93cb/spring-cloud-sleuth-autoconfigure/src/main/java/org/springframework/cloud/sleuth/autoconfig/zipkin2/ZipkinSenderProperties.java).
 The supported ones are (of this writing):

  * Web (Directly to Zipkin REST)
  * Kafka (Zipkin via Kafka topic)
  * RabbitMQ
  * ActiveMQ

-In this example, we create one profile per transmission stragtegy.
+In this example, we create one profile per transmission strategy.
 First we will use the `Web` kind.
 ### By Web

 This solution involves [docker compose](https://www.docker.com/products/docker-desktop/) and some YAML to bring up a Zipkin server.
 The following compose file will start up and leave Zipkin listening on port `9411`.